TLeonidas/Tleonidas/README.md

 ## Hello there!

-I'm a sophomore at Houston Community College (HCC) studying AI, and passionate about leveraging it into innovative and reliable business solutions.
+I'm a sophomore at Houston Community College (HCC) studying AI, and passionate about leveraging Machine Learning into innovative and reliable business solutions.
 Here's a quick overview of my background and interests:

-### 📖 Certifications
-- **Dell Technologies**: Excel with Dell (Mentorship)
-- **AWS Academy**: Machine Learning through Application - Dec 2023, Application of Deep Learning to Text and Image Data - May 2024
-- **Coursera**: IBM Data Science Orientation, Data Science Tools, Data Science Methodology, and Python for Data Science and AI - 2023
-- **Ascend Education**: Intro to Virtualization

 ### 💻 Skills
 - **Platforms**: AWS, Azure, Google Colab, SageMaker Studio Lab, Hugging Face, GitHub